V354 Cephei

-V354 Cephei is a red supergiant star located within the Milky Way.
-It is an irregular variable located over 13,000 light-years away from the Sun.
-It has an estimated radius of 1250 solar radius.
-If it were placed in the center of the Solar System, it would extend to between the orbits of Mars and Jupiter.
+V354 Cephei (abbreviated to V354 Cep) is a red supergiant star located within the northern constellation of Cepheus.
+It is an irregular variable located over 13,000 light-years away from the Sun, and is considered to be one of the largest known stars and one of most luminous of its type, with an estimated radius of 1250 solar radius.
+If it were placed in the center of the Solar System, it would extend beyond the orbit of Jupiter.

 Identification

 V354 Cephei is identified as a red supergiant variable star and included on surveys such as IRAS and 2MASS, but prior to its inclusion in the General Catalogue of Variable Stars in 1981, it was referred to only by its listings on relatively obscure catalogs.
 It is too faint to be included in catalogs such as the Henry Draper Catalogue or Bonner Durchmusterung.
 It was included on a 1947 Dearborn Observatory survey as star 41575, but that ID is hardly ever used.

 V354 Cephei has been referred to as Case 75.
 This is from one of several listings of cool stars made using the Burrell Schmidt telescope at the Warner and Swasey Observatory of Case Western Reserve University, although Case 75 is mistakenly identified as the nearby F3V star BD+58°2450.
 The carbon star AT Persei is listed as star 75 in another of the survey papers and is also known as Case 75.
 The SIMBAD astronomical portal prefers to restrict that usage to AT Persei and has devised a different unique acronym for V354 Cephei.